Chart Color Schemes

 Haymarket features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 The dwelling structure in Haymarket, as per the latest Census, consisted of 0.2% houses and 99.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 2.3% houses and 97.7% other dwellings.
 Home ownership in Haymarket was at 10.0%, with mortgaged dwellings at 10.7% and rented ones at 79.3%.
-The median monthly mortgage repayment in Haymarket was $2,600, below the Sydney metro average of $2,705.
-The median weekly rent figure for Haymarket was $650, compared to Sydney metro's $550.
-Nationally, Haymarket's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $2,600, below Sydney metro's average of $2,705.
+The median weekly rent figure was recorded at $650, compared to Sydney metro's $550.
+Nationally, Haymarket's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing